cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 David explains that there is no such thing as “Avoidant Personality Disorder.”
 It is just an imaginary concept created by the American Psychiatric Association, and is applied to individuals with shyness that is so severe that it causes significant problems in their lives.
 And yes, you can definitely deal with mild, moderate, or even extremely severe problems with the TEAM-CBT as well as exercises in my books, such as The Feeling Good Handbook, When Panic Attacks, and Intimate Connections.
 They also read an email from “<u>[Abdul](https://en.wikipedia.org/wiki/Abdul)</u>,” a podcast fan who’s been struggling with shyness.

-<p style="padding-left: 30px;">I’m from Pakistan.
+I’m from Pakistan.
 Please make podcasts on shyness and public speaking and other anxiety issues.

-<p style="padding-left: 30px;">I have anxiety shyness.
+I have anxiety shyness.
 My father has also anxiety.
 I know he is not happy.
 I also sometime feel exactly like him.

-<p style="padding-left: 30px;">And one of my cousins is very much depressed.
+And one of my cousins is very much depressed.
 He is a cleaner in a garments shop.
 He always use to pack clothes all the time even if they are kept properly.

-<p style="padding-left: 30px;">Dr burns please guide us.
+Dr burns please guide us.
 It would be very very helpful.

-<p style="padding-left: 30px;">Sorry if I wrote anything unprofessional.
+Sorry if I wrote anything unprofessional.

-<p style="padding-left: 30px;">Thank you.
+Thank you.

 Several days later, David received an additional email from “<u>[Abdul](https://en.wikipedia.org/wiki/Abdul)</u>:”

-<p style="padding-left: 30px;">My social anxiety has returned back.
+My social anxiety has returned back.
 In my office I feel very lonely.

-<p style="padding-left: 30px;">Here my negative thoughts:
+Here my negative thoughts:

 * I should say something impressive.
 * I'm good looking so I should not be anxious.